WDD 330: Web Frontend Development II

 Complete the following assignment as a team.
 Designate one team member as the "main driver" and collaborate on their copy of the code.
 Everyone on the team should be actively engaged in writing the code and contributing to the solution.
 Once the solution is working, make sure that everyone on the team gets a copy of the code.
 Each week let someone else be the "main driver" of the coding.

 There are many spots where code examples have been given.
-To get the most out of this activity, do not look at the examples until your group has given that section a try.
+To get the most out of this activity, do not look at the examples until your team has given that section a try.
 Then after you look at the example, resist the temptation to copy/paste.
 Use the examples to get correction, or help you get unstuck.

 Core Requirements